EU Regulation 261/2004

 Who does this apply to?

-The regulation applies to any passenger of any age and nationality, whose flight departed from any airport which resides in the European Union or; was en-route to an EU member state whilst travelling with an airline operated in the EU.
+The regulation applies to any passenger of any age and nationality, who’s flight departed from any airport that resides in the European Union or; was en-route to an EU member state whilst travelling with an airline operated in the EU.

 To be eligible under regulation 261/2004, you must have a confirmed reservation on the flight and arrived on time for check-in.